 The perception of agency work climate by CWEB and CWEL graduates has been rated as moderate.
 The climate surveys among program graduates have been administered and results analyzed for nearly 10 years, spanning graduates of the program as far back as 1995 (Cahalane & Sites, 2008).
 This year, the Organizational Culture Survey (Glaser, Zamanou, & Hacker, 1987) was utilized to gauge the organizational climate in child welfare services.
-Results are consistent with previous years' findings in that long-term graduates of both the CWEB and CWEL program rated the supervision subscale positively indicating that the graduates are satisfied with the quality of the supervision they receive in their agencies.
-Common areas of work climate strain are role overload-feeling unable to accomplish what is needed -and lack of opportunities for promotion.
+Results are consistent with previous years' findings in that long-term graduates rate the organizational climate as neutral on this new scale.
+However, graduates of both the CWEB and CWEL program rated the supervision subscale positively indicating that the graduates are satisfied with the quality of the supervision they receive in their agencies.
+Common areas of work climate strain are role overload (feeling unable to accomplish what is needed) and lack of opportunities for promotion.
 In addition, graduates' climate ratings did not improve when considering the amount of time that they have spent in the child welfare workforce.
 While still regarding public child welfare practice positively, seasoned workers rate the climate similar to less experienced workers, and in some aspects, they feel that the climate is more challenging (routinization and role conflict).
 Nearly all the graduates report that they are working in direct services in a county child welfare agency.
+As this was our second year using the Organizational Culture Survey, we were able to compare the ratings from last year's long term graduate cohort to this year's cohort.
+The results of this analysis showed that this year's CWEB long-term graduates rated certain aspects of agency organizational culture less positively, while this year's CWEL graduates had increases in their ratings of the organizational environment.
 The consistency of agency work climate as perceived by multiple samples of program graduates over time suggests that the work climate in Pennsylvania is stable, and not influenced to a large degree by individuals or where they are working.
 Therefore, interventions that target problem areas such as "role overload" and "opportunities for advancement" may not need to be individualized to a particular agency or region.
 Recommendations Educational programs such as CWEB and CWEL prepare and enrich the workforce, but they are only one component of an overall strategy for educating and retaining a quality workforce.
 The federal government has stepped up its efforts through the National Child Welfare Workforce Institute, regional implementation and technical assistance centers, and Quality Improvement Centers for progressive initiatives.
 Child welfare workforce development continues to be a national-level imperative, bolstered by evidence that the quality of the workforce, in addition to agency climate, impact child level outcomes.
 For example, a study using a national sample of child welfare agencies confirmed that caseworkers who provide services in a child welfare system that have more engaged climates are more likely to provide a better quality of service (Glisson, 2010).
-In partnership with the Pennsylvania Department of Public Welfare, Office of Children, Youth and Families and the Pennsylvania Children and Youth Administrators, we are committed to extending the impact of the CWEB and CWEL programs through the following recommendations: • Increase the depth of undergraduate child welfare curriculum among schools through the development of a certificate in Child Advocacy Studies in collaboration with the National Child Protection Training Center
+In partnership with the Pennsylvania Department of Public Welfare, Office of Children, Youth and Families and the Pennsylvania Children and Youth Administrators, we are committed to extending the impact of the CWEB and CWEL programs through the following recommendations: Increase the depth of undergraduate child welfare curriculum among schools through the development of a certificate in Child Advocacy Studies in collaboration with the National Child Protection Training Center